MicrosoftDocs/azure-devops-docs/docs/boards/plans/add-edit-delivery-plan.md

 - To add or edit a Delivery Plan, you must be a member of the Contributors group for the project where you add the plan.
 - To add team backlogs to a plan, you must have view permissions to those projects.
 - To view a Delivery Plan, you must be a member of the Project Collection Valid Users group.
 Users granted **Stakeholder** access for a private project can view plans.
 Users granted **Stakeholder** access for a public project can add and view plans.
-- To manage permissions for a Delivery Plan or edit or delete a plan, you must be the creator of the plan, a member of the Project Administrators or Project Collection Administrators group, or granted explicit permission through the plan's Security dialog.
+- To manage permissions for a Delivery Plan or edit or delete a plan, you must be the creator of the plan.
+Or, you must be a member of the **Project Administrators**, **Project Collection Administrators** group, or be granted explicit permission through the plan's Security dialog.
 For details, see [Edit or manage Delivery Plan permissions](edit-delivery-plan-permissions.md).

 ## Before you define a plan